supremewen666/EasyRAG/examples/README.md

 # Examples

-Placeholder for future example scripts.
+This directory is reserved for example scripts.

+For now, most hands-on learning still happens in `notebooks/`.
+Over time, this folder will hold more script-based entry points that turn the teaching material into runnable examples.